sisong/sfpatcher/cmdline_doc.md

       a limit max size of decompress data from newArchiveFile;
-      DEFAULT no limit, recommended: -lo-256m, or 64m,128m etc... these data will be re-compress when patch.
+      DEFAULT no limit, recommended: -lo-256m, or 64m,128m etc... these data will be re-compress when patch. if -o level>1 then level 1 decompress data is not limited by limitNewDecodeSize.
   -p-parallelThreadNumber
       DEFAULT -p-4!  if parallelThreadNumber>1 then
       open multi-thread Parallel mode when compress outDiffFile;